-For our appointment, we printed out each month’s revenue, plus copies of our passports.
+For our appointment, we printed out two years of each month’s revenue, plus copies of our passports.
 The marriage certificate needed to be an original.
 The packet we presented was over an inch thick.
 Their computer system was not working well that day, but we did get all the necessary paperwork in, had our pictures taken, and paid the necessary amount for the visa sticker in our passports.
 This temporary visa was valid for up to 6 months.
 The next time we entered Mexico, we would have to go to immigration to get the “real” temporary visa.
 We were told by the Mexican Consulate that the visa process in Mexico takes about a month.
 We were about to find out why.

 #2- Beginning the Official Visa Process in Mexico

 We hired an international relocation lawyer to help us with the official paperwork needed for our visas.
 We began the paperwork process on our second day in Querétaro.

 Some of the paperwork questions were very basic like how tall we were, how much did each of us weigh and what color our eyes are.
 Other questions dealt with occupation, if we plan on working in Mexico, etc. WIth a permanent visa, you can work in Mexico, but not with a temporary visa unless you apply for the work visa stating exactly ehat you would be doing for work (ex. wedding photography, engineering consulting, etc).

 **If you plan on working online or have a business back in your home country, tell them you will NOT be working especially for the temporary visa.
 If you try to be as truthful as possible, it confuses them and there’s more paperwork involved.
 We told them we are “living off of commissions” from our businesses.**

 The only thing we did not have was a home address in Querétaro.
 Luckily, our house hunting didn’t take long.
 Three days later we presented a document from our realtor stating we would be renting at such-n-such address for a year.